islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 | TotTime  | 0.000 |
 | Per      | 0.000 |
 | Count    | 1     |
-Total time: 0.005919 s

 There are few things to notice here.
-- This is 7 times faster than doing almost the same thing with Postgres
+- This is 7 times faster than comparable functionality with Postgres.
-- We have zero SQL queries
+- We have zero SQL queries.
 - There was a small increase in time on the view function.

-From here we can determine the majority of work being done by the server and Redis, and not the database.
-An additional tradeoff is overhead during the save function, during both saving to the model, database and Redis.
-Since saving happens less frequently we will take the greater performance in an area that is accessed far more often.
+From this we can determine the majority of work being done by the server and Redis, and not the database.
+An additional tradeoff here is overhead during the save function; for both saving to the model, database, and Redis.
+However, since saving happens less frequently it seems reasonable to take the increased performance in an area that is accessed far more often and give up performance in the less critical component.
+We calculate leaders far more than we make new users.

-So far we are pretty happy with these results.
+The leaderboard wasn’t the only area where switching to redis resulted in considerable performance gains.

-In our game we will more than likely need to display a user's individual rank to a player.
+In the game we  also needed to display a user's individual rank to each player.
 We are going to profile one more important function to see how redis matches up.

-If we add this info to the context in one of our views it might look like the following.
+Add this info to the context in one of the view.

 ```